cooljaxsonsnow/cooljaxsonsnow/README.md

 I'm currently learning more about:

-- Advanced Solidity Patterns
+- Tack Language for TON smart contract
-- IPFS
+- Various Tokenomics
 - Layer 2 solutions like Optimism and zk-rollups

 ---